ankitojha07/ankitojha07/README.md

 🎓 I’m currently pursuing my Bachelors in Information Technology and have a strong interest in Coding💙 <br />

-✨ I’m interested in Open Source, Web Development, UI/UX and Programming. <br/>
+✨ I’m interested in Open Source, Data Science and Programming. <br/>

 💬 I would love to talk about internship opportunities starting December 2022. </br>